I have been working on a big project for many months called Tea Share and in the process, I switched to SvelteKit from Next.js.

 {/await}

 So much stuff done in one tiny template file.
-Now thats a HUGE productivity boost.
+Now that’s a HUGE productivity boost.

 Performance

-Svelte’s compiler (especially with version 4) produces highly optimized JavaScript & it runs incredibly fast.
+Like I said in the “Why I made the switch” section, Svelte is already faster than React.
+(And that’s huge for me) I care about performance.
+I tried a lot on trying to get React going fast.
+In Next.js 12, whatever I tried, I always came to a bundle size of ~200kb and runtime performance that was good enough.
+(Next.js 13 is a different story) But Svelte CRUSHED it.
+Not only did the client-side bundle size decrease, about which I wrote before, but the server-side bundle decreased too.
+It went down from 6MB -> 418kb, that’s a 93.2% decrease.
+Response times became 2.3x faster, client-side bundles sat at 48kb and the bundle size increase is very minimal.
+(Only like 3kb for 3 medium-sized components) Svelte’s compiler (Especially with version 4) produces highly optimized JavaScript and it runs incredibly fast.
 The hydration overhead is very small.
-And speaking of hydration, since Svelte compiles to Vanilla JavaScript and does not have a Virtual DOM / Component Tree, its actually impossible to get hydration errors in it.
-In React, before server components (RSCs don’t hydrate so no problem using them), there were a lot of problems with hydration when showing a formatted time.
-If there was a post published 10s ago, on the server it would generate ”10s ago”, but by the time the client receives the generated HTML, obviously the time would be now around 11-12s ago, but since the server generated HTML still has 10s, it throws a hydration error because we need both server & client data to be idempotent to hydrate the page correctly.
-But in Svelte, it doesn’t matter.
-Since there is no component tree, the hydration process in SvelteKit is only attaching event-listeners to stuff, & there was no need for extra overhead of a VDOM.
+And speaking of hydration, since Svelte compiles to Vanilla JavaScript and does not have a Virtual DOM or a Component Tree, it’s actually impossible to get hydration errors in it, or at the very least, it’s impossible to get errors that are at the same or higher urgency level as React.
+In React, before server components, (RSCs don’t hydrate so there’s no problem using them) there were a lot of problems with hydration when showing a formatted time.
+If there was a post published 10s ago, on the server it would generate ’10s ago’, but by the time the client received the generated HTML, the time obviously would be now around 11-12s ago, but since the server generated HTML still has 10s, it throws a hydration error because we need both server & client data to be idempotent to hydrate the page correctly.
+But in Svelte, it doesn’t seem to matter as much.

 export default async function Page() {